FOLIO: Natural Language Reasoning with First-Order Logic: Corpus Construction

 \subsection{Dataset statistics}

-We show basic statistics of \ours and demonstrate the abundant vocabulary and logical complexity of \ours: Tables~\ref{table:comparison}, \ref{tab:data_stats}, \ref{tab:nopremise}, and Figure~\ref{fig:nopremise}.
+We show basic statistics of \ours and demonstrate the abundant vocabulary and logical complexity of \ours: Tables~\ref{table:comparison}, \ref{tab:data_stats} and Figure~\ref{fig:nopremise}.

 \paragraph{Basic statistics} Table~\ref{tab:data_stats} shows that examples based on Wikipedia make up the largest portion of \ours, with 304 stories, 1,353 NL and FOL premise pairs, and 753 NL and FOL conclusion pairs.
 Hybrid annotations consist of 183 stories with 1,054 NL and FOL premise pairs, and 682 NL and FOL conclusion pairs in total.
-Table~\ref{tab:data_stats} demonstrates the number of each FOL component ($\forall, \exists, \lnot, \land, \lor, \rightarrow, \leftrightarrow, \oplus$) in each source, showing that on the whole $\forall, \land, \rightarrow$ are in the majority.